function61/varasto/docs/guide_setting-up-backup.md

 - Public key for encryption

 Look at µbackup docs for the public key generation (contents of file `backups.pub` in the docs).
-That's the only detail you need from µbackup docs - the `backups.key` is the private key portion of the public key, and you should keep the private somewhere really safe - preferably away from the machine that you run Varasto on.
+That's the only detail you need from µbackup docs - the `backups.key` is the private key portion of the public key, and you should keep the private key somewhere really safe - preferably away from the machine that you run Varasto on.
 Technically, Varasto can't even open the backup file after the backup is created.

 Taking a backup